 As the old saying goes, ‘Great minds think alike’.
 Well, if that’s true, it’s no surprise that in the most significant books ever written, we are bound to find similar themes, plots, or ideas, even if they were written in different countries or in different eras.
 Here, then, are six Polish masterpieces that may seem quite familiar if you know your English literature.
 Read more »about: In Search of English Counterparts for 6 Classic Polish Novels

 Here are some phrasal expressions Polish people like using a lot, but whose literal meaning can be quite confounding for non-native speakers.
 Translating them makes little sense, but we did it anyway to see what we could uncover.
 Can you guess what they mean?
-Read more »about: 9 Odd Phrases Only Poles Use
+Read more »about: 9 Odd Phrases Poles Love to Use

 While The Beatles and Stones were beginning to experiment in the West, two ageing Polish gents were entertaining millions on the other side of the Iron Curtain.
 But why did they split up so suddenly?
 And why does everyone in Poland still know their songs, over 50 years after they retired?
 Marek Kazmierski presents some of their best-loved songs and investigates.
 Read more »about: Kabaret Starszych Panów: Poland’s Old-School Answer to The Beatles?